kismetwireless/kismet-docs/readme/026-packaging.md

 Kismet looks for config files in the directory specified in `configure` via the `--sysconfdir` directive.
 This location may vary per distribution, however typically `/etc/kismet` would be the appropriate default, and is the location used by the packages provided on the Kismet site.

+#### Use `kismet_package.conf`

+When building packages for tiny systems, like under OpenWRT, you can include a `kismet_package.conf` in your package; the default Kismet configs will first load the Kismet configuration files, then, if present, a `kismet_package.conf` configuration file which will override any options specified, and finally, `kismet_site.conf` which will override any previous settings.

+This setup allows tuning Kismet automatically for inclusion on some systems, while removing the need to maintain patches to the base Kismet configs.

+`kismet_package.conf` should be placed in the configuration directory with the other Kismet configs.

-### Never override `kismet_site.conf`
+#### Never override `kismet_site.conf`

 Kismet provides an override mechanism for local configurations which take precedence over all other config options; these are kept in `kismet_site.conf` by default.
 A package should never provide this file, as changes made by the user will likely go here.
+You can auto-configure options via `kismet_package.conf` however.

 ### Protobuf-lite